footh/nuclei/README.md

 - Running in CloudML
 - Evaluation
 - **DONE** Overlap-tile stitching or some other strategy to deal with image size differences
-- Validation run does random cropping so it's not the same each time, should make more consistent (could choose the top/left when index is built?)
+- **DONE** Validation run does random cropping so it's not the same each time, should make more consistent (could choose the top/left when index is built?)
 - Freeze weights in resnet - see slim nets trainer for reference
 - Use custom downsample since resnet appears to converge quickly, it might be overkill
-- Better way to decay learning rate (see slim net code)
+- **DONE** Better way to decay learning rate (see slim net code)
+  Conclusion: not sure if this should be done with ADAM optimizer.
+It would be easy to implement with tf.train.exponential_decay, but ADAM already does a form of exponential decay so the step version might be OK.
+  If optimizer is changed, consider using it.
+Maybe use exponential_decay with MomentumOptimizer (dcan project uses that)
 - Validate training data based on thread at competition site
 - Do something with focus? dcan project has a preprocessing step that measure the focus of each image.
 - See file on different class modalities.
 Should group batches in these modes to see how mode does  in each one.